Healthy Student Life

 Student well-being is under pressure.
 Many students report high levels of stress and loneliness and show destructive health behaviours like binge drinking or drug abuse.
 On top of that, the COVID-19 pandemic has put an even greater burden on students’ well-being.
 For these reasons, improving student well-being is a priority of Radboud University as reflected in the university’s strategy “A Significant Impact”.

 Within our Healthy Student Life team, our research focusses on well-being, stressors, health behaviour, and student success, including topics like study and achievement pressure, substance use, physical (in)activity, social safety, study-life balance and social support.
-By combing a quantitative approach (longitudinal questionnaire study, including 3 waves in a period of 1.5 years) and a qualitative approach (focus groups), we aim to map the complex interrelated network of these topics and provide concrete recommendations that can be used to positively influence student well-being at Radboud University.
+By means of a longitudinal questionnaire study (including 3 waves in a period of 1.5 years), we aim to map the complex interrelated network of these topics and provide concrete recommendations that can be used to positively influence student well-being at Radboud University.
 As a team, our goal is to support healthy student lives, improve student well-being and contribute to a successful and meaningful study period.